Saving Your Smile

 Frequently Asked Questions

-Root canal treatments usually involve one or two visits to the dental office.
-The duration of the procedure varies depending on the complexity: simple or minor cases typically take about 30 to 60 minutes, while more complex cases may extend to around 90 minutes.
+A root canal typically requires one or two visits.
+The procedure duration depends on the complexity: straightforward cases generally take 30 to 60 minutes, while more complicated ones can take up to 90 minutes.

-The cost depends on your specific insurance coverage.
-After an initial consultation, we can supply you with an estimate for you to forward to your insurance company.
-We emphasize the importance of making a root canal a top priority.
-If you have any doubts or concerns, please don’t hesitate to discuss them with us.
+Coverage depends on your individual insurance plan.
+After a consultation, we can provide an estimate for you to submit to your insurance provider.
+We recommend prioritizing root canal treatment and encourage you to discuss any questions or concerns with us.

-For your back grinding teeth, specifically molars and premolars, a dental crown is typically recommended after a root canal.
-However, front teeth, such as canines and incisors, may not need one.
+For molars and premolars, a dental crown is usually suggested after a root canal to protect the tooth.
+For front teeth, such as incisors and canines, a crown may not be necessary.